CivicPress/site/current-manifesto.md

 It’s not locked behind licenses.
 It’s not “software as a service.”
 _It’s a civic platform — designed to serve communities, not corporations._

-CivicPress is a modular, open-source platform designed to help local governments run transparently, accountably, and efficiently — online or offline.

 ---

 ### 3.1 Modular by Design

 Every town has different needs.
 Some need a meeting archive.
 Others need permit tracking, budget transparency, or public consultations.

 CivicPress is built as a set of modules — not a monolith.
 Governments can start small and grow gradually.

 Install what’s needed, ignore what’s not, and shape the system around real civic workflows — not vendor roadmaps.